lisahughlett/chowdown/_recipes/oatmeal-cookies.md

 - Add egg, water, and vanilla and stir until well blended
 - Add remaining ingredients
 - Drop by teaspoonfuls onto a greased cookie sheet
-- Cook for 12 minutes at 350 deg
+- Cook for 12 minutes at 350 °F

 ---